 Porcelain sinks are notorious for scratching and staining.
 Many think you need to grab harsh chemicals, like bleach, to really get it clean and white again, but there is an easy method that completely whitens, brightens, and cleans a porcelain sink with no harsh chemicals and minimal work.
-Ready to see how to really clean a porcelain sink?
+Ready to learn how to clean a porcelain sink… naturally?

-Today we’re talkin’ sinks.
 I have a porcelain sink in my kitchen and it seems to stain and scratch so easily.
-(This may, or may not, have something to do with the fact that I pile all sorts of dirty dishes in it.)
-For the longest time, I used diluted bleach to clean it, but I really didn’t love using such a harsh chemical, and it didn’t remove any of the scratches, so I thought I’d look for an alternate cleaning solution.
+For the longest time, I cleaned it with diluted bleach, but I didn’t like using such a harsh chemical; and it didn’t remove any of the scratches.
+I started looking for an alternate cleaning solution.
 I have two sides to my porcelain sink, so I tried out two different methods.
-My intention was to share both cleaning solutions with you, but one was so far superior in cleaning the porcelain sink, I decided to just share one!
+My intention was to share both cleaning solutions, but one was far superior in cleaning the porcelain sink, so I decided to just share one!
 (I’ll share what didn’t work as well, so you don’t waste time with that method.)

 What You Need to Clean A Porcelain Sink